 The Timeline of Total Prisoners from 2007-2016

 The prison population of Oregon is 15,166 inmates, that is 8.7% higher than it was 10 years ago.
 The highest number of prison population in Oregon was in 2013, when the number of prisoners was 15,517 inmates.

 Oregon parole population as of the beginning of 2016 counted 24,077 people, 760 paroles per 100.000 population.
 That’s by 634 people more compared to the previous year, which has increased by 2.6%.

 Paroles per 100.000 population

 Number on parole per 100,000 U.S. adult residents

 |Term of supervised release:||11|

 |Unknown or not reported:||0|

-Oregon currently operates and maintains 36 jails and 14 prisons.
+OR currently operates and maintains 36 jails and 14 prisons.
 Within the jail system, there are 5,630 inmates to supervise.
 The prison population is 14,936.
-Oregon’s community corrections system also oversees another 36,658 people on probation and 24,711 on parole.
-Oregon’s Department of Corrections operates on an annual budget of $1.7 billion and a staff of 4,483 employees.
+The state’s community corrections system also oversees another 36,658 people on probation and 24,711 on parole.
+OR’s Department of Corrections operates on an annual budget of $1.7 billion and a staff of 4,483 employees.
 The cost per inmate for a year is $37,784.
-Based on one hundred residents, Oregon has an overall incarceration rate of 367, a violent crime rate of 265 and a property crime rate of 2,964.
+Based on one hundred residents, ORhas an overall incarceration rate of 367, a violent crime rate of 265 and a property crime rate of 2,964.